nnkennard/nnkennard.github.io/index.md

-I'm a PhD student in Computer Science at U Mass Amherst, advised by [Prof. Andrew McCallum](https://people.cs.umass.edu/~mccallum/).
+I'm a PhD student in Computer Science at UMass Amherst, advised by [Prof. Andrew McCallum](https://people.cs.umass.edu/~mccallum/).
 Previously, I completed my MS in Computer Science at Stanford, advised by [Prof. Chris Manning](https://nlp.stanford.edu/~manning/), and compeleted my Bachelor's thesis at the Institute for Natural Language Processing in Stuttgart, supervised by [PD Dr. Sabine Schulte im Walde](http://www.schulteimwalde.de/).

 Most recently, I worked on deep learning for dialogue at Google Research.
-Before that, I  trying to encode lexical relations in vector representations of words, especially hypernymy (my favorite!)
+Before that, I tried to get word vectors to encode lexical relations, especially hypernymy, and then looked into what they actually did encode with [VecEval](http://www.veceval.com).

-Currently, I'm working aligning biomedical ontologies (more hypernyms! :-)), and over the rest of my PhD look forward to thinking more deeply about
+Currently, I'm making use of my familiarity with hypernyms to align biolemdical ontologies.
+Over the rest of my PhD I look forward to thinking more deeply about compositional representations and developing representations whose geometric properties better reflect the semantics of human language.

 <h2> Publications </h2>
 {% for post in site.publications reversed %}